Legal cases with fixed pricing, standardized processes, and firm timelines

 The Hindu Marriage Act, 1955

-Dissolution of Muslim Marriage Act:
+Dissolution of Muslim Marriage Act

-According to the Muslim personal divorce laws, a Muslim man can give divorce to his wife without dragging himself to court but on the other hand if a Muslim woman to dissolve the marriage through divorce then permission either has to be taken from her husband to give her divorce or can file a divorce petition under the Dissolution of Muslim Marriage Act on the basis of the following grounds -
+According to the Muslim personal divorce laws, a Muslim man can give divorce to his wife without dragging himself to court but on the other hand if a Muslim woman is to dissolve the marriage through divorce then permission either has to be taken from her husband to give her divorce or can file a divorce petition under the Dissolution of Muslim Marriage Act on the basis of the following grounds -

-Indian Divorce Act:
+Indian Divorce Act